Prabodh Kumar Bhowmick

-Prabodh Kumar Bhowmick (1926 – 5 February 2003), was an Indian anthropologist based in West Bengal.
-His notable work being on the Lodha tribe of West Bengal.
+Prabodh Kumar Bhowmick (6 September 1926 – 5 February 2003) was an Indian anthropologist from West Bengal.
+He conducted his work on the Lodha tribe of West Bengal.

 Early life

-Bhowmick was born on 6 September 1926 in Amdabad village under Nandigram Police Station in the undivided Midnapore district of Bengal (now Purba Medinipur).
-He hailed from a well to do Mahishya family, being the third of eight children to Jogendranath and Swaryamoyee Devi.
+Bhowmick was born on 6 September 1926, in Amdabad village, Nandigram, Purba Medinipur district.
+He was born into an aristocratic Mahishya family, being the third of eight children born to Jogendranath and Swaryamoyee Devi.

 Education

-Bhowmick's early education took place at Kelagachia Jagadish Vidyapith, one of the earliest national school established in Midnapore district in 1921.
-He pursued higher education in anthropology, completing his I.Sc in 1949 from Bangabasi College, Kolkata, and his B.Sc. and M.Sc. in 1951 from the University of Calcutta.
-He was taught by some of the legends of the field of Anthropology in India such as Tarak Chandra Das and Nirmal Kumar Bose.
-He later earned his Ph.D. in 1961, focusing on the socio-economic life of the Lotha tribe of West Bengal.
+Bhowmick's early education took place at Kalagachia Jagadish Vidyapith, an early national school established in the Midnapore district in 1921.
+He pursued higher education in anthropology, completing his Indian School Certificate in 1949 from the Bangabasi College (Kolkata) and his Bachelor of Science and Master of Science in 1951 from the University of Calcutta.
+His teachers included anthropologists Tarak Chandra Das and Nirmal Kumar Bose.
+He later earned his Ph.D. in 1961, focusing on the socio-economic life of the Lodha tribe.

-Contributions
+Contributions and legacy

-Bhowmick made pioneering contributions to Applied anthropology in India, with a special focus on marginalized and indigenous communities.